John-TIG/challenges/c002_vehicle_routing/README.md

 2. The total demand serviced by each vehicle does not exceed its capacity, and
 3. Each vehicle starts and ends its route at the depot.

-# Our Challenge
+# Example

-For our challenge, we use a version of the Capacitated Vehicle Routing problem with configurable difficulty, where the following two parameters can be adjusted in order to vary the diffculty of the challenge:
+The following in an example of the Capacitated Vehicle Routing problem with configurable difficulty.
+Two parameters can be adjusted in order to vary the difficulty of the challenge instance:

-- Parameter 1: $num\textunderscore{ }nodes$
-- Parameter 2: $better\textunderscore{ }than\textunderscore{ }baseline$

-$num\textunderscore{ }nodes$ is the number of customers (plus 1 depot) which are uniformly at random placed on a grid of 500 by 500 with the depot at the center (250, 250).
+- Parameter 1: $num\textunderscore{ }nodes$ is the number of customers (plus 1 depot) which are  placed  uniformly at random on a grid of 500 by 500 with the depot at the centre (250, 250).
+- Parameter 2: $better\textunderscore{ }than\textunderscore{ }baseline$ is the factor by which we require a solution to be better than the baseline value [link TIG challenges for explanation of baseline value].

-The demand of each customer is uniformly at random selected from the range [15, 30].
-The maximimum capacity of each vehicle is set to 100.
+The demand of each customer is selected independently and uniformly at random from the range [25, 50].
+The maximum capacity of each vehicle is set to 100. and the baseline is set to 175.

-We use a naive greedy algorithm to generate the baseline routes by iteratively selecting the closest unvisited node (returning to depot when necessary) until all drop-offs are made.

-$better\textunderscore{ }than\textunderscore{ }baseline$ can be interpreted as a percentage by dividing by 10.
-The objective is to find a set of routes such that the total distance travelled is $better\textunderscore{ }than\textunderscore{ }baseline / 10$% shorter than the total distance of the baseline routes.

-## Worked Example

-Consider an example `Challenge` instance with `num_nodes=5`:
+Consider an example `Challenge` instance with `num_nodes=5` and `better_than_baseline=0.8:

 ```
 demands = [0, 25, 30, 40, 50] # a N array where index (i) is the demand at node i